How is the place of supply determined for export supplies?

 Location of the Special Economic Zone (SEZ) Unit or Developer:

-In cases where export transactions involve entities within a Special Economic Zone (SEZ), the specific location of the SEZ unit or developer becomes a pertinent factor.
-SEZs often have distinct regulations and tax incentives, and the place of supply considerations may differ when dealing with transactions originating from or involving these designated zones.
+In cases where export transactions involve entities within a Special Economic Zone (SEZ), the location of the SEZ unit or developer becomes a pertinent factor.
+SEZs often have distinct regulations and tax incentives.
+Therefore, the place of supply considerations may differ when dealing with transactions originating from or involving these designated zones.

 Guidelines for identifying place of supply in exports

-• When the export involves the supply of goods on board a conveyance, such as a vessel, aircraft, train, or motor vehicle, the place of supply is where the goods are taken on board.
+• When the supplier exports goods on board a conveyance, such as a vessel, aircraft, train, or motor vehicle, the place of supply is the location where the goods are taken on board.

 • For the export of services, the place of supply is the recipient’s location.
 However, if the recipient’s site is unavailable, the place of supply defaults to the service provider’s location.